 “No,” I groaned.
 “I can do it.”

-He had been acting a off since the shower.
+He had been acting off since the shower.
 There were plenty of times only one of us got off, but he had been more coy than usual.
-Then the posing in front of the fireplace?
-He had already won the trophy for best boyfriend.
+Then posing in front of the fireplace?
+He had already won the trophy for Best Boyfriend.
 Was he attempting to level up?